titouancreach/vuejs-redux/README.md

 }
 ```

 We can now create the CounterProvider Component.
-It act as a Provider for our CounterComponent
+It act as a Provider for our CounterComponent:

 ```vue
 <template>